Raymond Leo Burke: Comments on Pope Francis

-Catholic academic Mark Silk has publicly accused Burke of committing the heresy of "Americanism" condemned by Pope Leo XIII and of disobeying the Pope.
-His conflicts with Pope Francis and the Vatican have been seen as symbolic of an ongoing large-scale conflict "between a more progressive Vatican and the American church".

-On June 10, 2019, Burke, Cardinal Jānis Pujats, and Kazakh bishops Tomasz Peta, Jan Paul Lenga, and Athanasius Schneider published a 40-point "Declaration of Truths" claiming to reaffirm traditional church teaching.
+On June 10, 2019, Burke, Cardinal Jānis Pujats, and Kazakh bishops Tomasz Peta, Jan Paul Lenga and Athanasius Schneider published a 40-point "Declaration of Truths" claiming to reaffirm traditional church teaching.
 The bishops wrote that such a declaration was necessary in a time of "almost universal doctrinal confusion and disorientation."
 Specific passages in the declaration implicitly related to several writings by Francis, and some of them were seen as criticism or even opposition.
 The declaration states that "the religion born of faith in Jesus Christ" is the "only religion positively willed by God," seemingly alluding to the Document on Human Fraternity signed by Francis on February 4, which stated that the "diversity of religions" is "willed by God."
 Following recent changes to the Catechism of the Catholic Church to oppose capital punishment, the declaration states that the church "did not err" in teaching that civil authorities may "lawfully exercise capital punishment" when it is "truly necessary" to preserve the "just order of societies".

 In September 2019, Burke and Schneider published an eight-page letter denouncing what they alleged to be six theological errors in the working document for the Synod of Bishops for the Pan-Amazon region.
 They asked that Francis "confirm his brethren in the faith by an unambiguous rejection of the errors."
 Burke and Schneider criticized the document for its "implicit pantheism," support for married clergy and a greater role for women in the liturgy, and for what they considered to be excessive openness to pagan rituals and practices common among the Amazonian peoples.
 They asked that the laity and the clergy pray at least one decade of the rosary and fast weekly for the rejection of such ideas over a 40-day period, from September 17 to October 26.